 There are engineering companies online that will do 3D printing for you but they are often working in metals and their equipment is much more accurate, costs hundreds of thousands of pounds, and they have prices to match, so this is probably not the best way to go.

 In some cities you can find cyber cafes and print shops with domestic/hobby 3D printers that will do plastic printing for you more affordably.

 If you don't know what to ask for , you need to say " I have some 3mf files already configured to print on a Prusa Mk3S, although you can run them on any similar printer.
 I want them printed in PLA at 0.2mm layer height at 'quality' setting rather than 'speed' with 15% infill.
-They are not complex or difficult to print, no support or brim is needed, each multi-object file has a print time of about 10-12h, and overall they will use about half a roll of filament in total.
+They are not complex or difficult to print, no support or brim is needed, each multi-object file has a print time of about 10-12h, and overall they will use 3/4 of a roll of filament in total.
 Can you help me and at what cost?"